 The first hotel built on this site was known as the Kyle House.
 George Harrison Kyle took possession of the lot in 1853 from the International Order of Odd Fellows.
-He was an architect & builder & must have built the original hotel.
-It was destroyed by fire (date unknown) & was rebuilt by Thomas Delaney, who had bought the property in 1884.
-An impressive brick, it then became known as “The Delaney House.”
+He was an architect and builder and must have built the original hotel.
+It was destroyed by fire (date unknown) and was rebuilt by Thomas Delaney, who had bought the property in 1884.
+An impressive brick house, it then became known as “The Delaney House.”

 Sullivan’s Pharmacy was a corner drugstore in Vevay for 77 years, from 1919 to 1996.
 W.T.
 Sullivan purchased the drug business from I. W. Golary in 1919 and started Sullivan’s Pharmacy.
 In 1946 Jack Sullivan entered into partnership with his father, and assumed management upon his death in 1954.
 Jack had purchased the building from the Tandy estate in 1972.
 The pharmacy closed when a Hooks Drug Store opened & Sullivan retired.

 From 1996 to 2003, Tom & Judy Richardson owned the building.
-The did serious restoration of the exterior.
+They did serious restoration of the exterior.
 The Phoenix Hotel sign was repainted, & bricks tuck pointed.
 The old carriage house was still part of this property.
-A charming frame building, held over from the days of horse & buggy, it was refurbished as well.
+A charming frame building, held over from the days of horse and buggy, it was refurbished as well.

-In 2003, Switzerland County Tourism purchased the property, and opened it as a Visitor’s Center, with offices for the Director & Staff on the first floor.
-A subsequent restoration project added a meeting room and 3 offices on the 2nd floor.
-The carriage house was developed into a small residence & sold to a private owner.
+In 2003, Switzerland County Tourism purchased the property, and opened it as a Visitor’s Center, with offices for the Director and Staff on the first floor.
+A subsequent restoration project added a meeting room and three offices on the second floor.
+The carriage house was developed into a small residence and sold to a private owner.